Now more than ever, California needs a stable, reliable health care system.

 Single payer is not “free health care.”
 The Legislative Analyst’s Office (LAO) estimates it would cost $494 billion – $552 billion annually – nearly double California’s entire state budget.
 That price tag would require the largest tax increase in state history, driving up costs for families and businesses already under pressure.

-Shifting to a system of this scale would be disruptive.
+Shifting to a system of this scale would be deeply disruptive.
 Nearly 40 million Californians would be forced into a new government-run program with no ability to opt-out, upending existing coverage and provider relationships.
 Single payer systems have been documented to increase nursing workloads, reduce access to care and prolong wait times.

 Californians support building on the health care progress the state has made, not replacing it with a costly and disruptive single payer overhaul.
 Recent polling demonstrates voters value stability, choice, and a health care system that works for diverse needs across the state.